kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 the best-fit parameters.
 This is the category of linear problems.
 For linear least-squares problems (LLS) the second and higher derivatives of the fitting function with respect to the parameters are zero.
-If this is not true then the problem is a so called non-linear least-squares problem (NLLS).
+If this is not true then the problem is a so-called non-linear least-squares problem (NLLS).
 We use *kmpfit* to find best-fit parameters for both problems and use the analytical methods of the first category to check the output of *kmpfit*.
 An example of a LLS problem is finding the best fit parameters of the model: